 This is a BIG move and by BIG, we really do mean BIG, as this will change the region’s Internet connectivity for the better.
 Imagine that – the Triangle outfitted with thousands of miles of fiber optic cable!
 This historic moment was greeted with much fanfare, as there was a press conference held at the N.C.
 Museum of History with Google representatives and Gov. Pat McCrory.
 If that doesn’t scream “big deal,” we don’t know what does!
 As the Gov. McCrory pointed out, this will have a HUGE impact on education and job creation.

-Our very own Craig Cleveland, the owner of Connected Fiber, was quoted in this article.
-He says, “For the next several years, there will be a large increase in demand for my services.”
+Our very own Craig Cleveland, the owner of Connected Fiber, was quoted saying “For the next several years, there will be a large increase in demand for my services.”
 That’s certainly good news, not just for Connected Fiber, but also for the region as a whole.
 Before long, fiber optics will crisscross all of America.
 Something to look forward to, right?

 What do you think about having more access to fiber optic powered Internet?
 Let us know and remember to keep checking back for more news regarding the world of fiber optics!